Utility Theory based Cognitive Modeling in the Application of Robotics: A Survey: Trust among Agents

 On the other hand, the act of trusting by an agent can be conceptualized as consisting of two main steps: 1) \textit{trust evaluation}, in which the agent assesses the trustworthiness of potential interaction partners; 2) \textit{trust-aware decision-making}, in which the agent selects interaction partners based on their trust values \cite{yu2013survey}.
 Also, assessing the performance of agent trust models is of concern to agent trust research \cite{fullam2005specification}.

 It is worth noticing that reputation and trust mechanisms have gradually become critical elements in MAS design since agents depend on them to evaluate the behavior of potential partners in open environments \cite{pinyol2013computational}.
 As an essential component of reputation, trust generates the reputation from agents' previous behaviors and experiences, which becomes an implicit social control artifact \cite{conte2002reputation} when agents select partners or exclude them due to social rejection (bad reputation).
+Fig. \ref{fig:trust} illustrates the classification of trust modeling approaches from individual to multi-agent systems from different perspectives.

 Furthermore, considering the interactions between human agents and artificial intelligence agents like human-robot interaction (HRI), building stable and reliable relationships is of utmost importance in MRS cooperation, especially in adversarial environments and rescue missions \cite{yang2020needs}.
 In such multi-agent missions, appropriate trust in robotic collaborators is one of the leading factors influencing HRI performance \cite{khavas2020modeling}.
 In HRI, factors affecting trust are classified into three categories \cite{hancock2011meta}: 1) \textit{Human-related factors} (i.e., including ability-based factors, characteristics); 2) \textit{Robot-related factors} (i.e., including performance-based factors and attribute-based factors); 3) \textit{Environmental factors} (i.e., including team collaboration, tasking, etc.).
 Although there is no unified definition of trust in the literature, researchers take a utilitarian approach to defining trust for HRI adopting a trust definition that gives robots practical benefits in developing appropriate behaviors through planning and control \cite{chen2020trust,wang2018trust,kok2020trust}.